Data Protection

 Dashboard Data Visibility

-When customers have end-to-end encryption turned on, the results of their verifications are not accessible by Trinsic; this also means Trinsic can't display the results in the dashboard.
+When customers have end-to-end encryption turned on, the results of their verifications are not accessible by Trinsic at rest; this also means Trinsic can't display the results in the Dashboard.
 Therefore, we give customers the option to turn end-to-end encryption mode off in cases where customers need to view the results of their verifications in the Dashboard.
 To accomplish this, Trinsic retains a read-only copy of the resultsAccessKey

 for any given session.